-With the presentation of a currently validated Yeshiva University student ID card, Cardozo students have access to the List Center Library of the New School (6 E. 16th St.) and to the Cooper Union Library (7 E. 7th St.).
+With the presentation of a currently validated Yeshiva University student ID card, Cardozo students have access to the Cooper Union Library (7 E. 7th St.).
 In addition, access to study space at other law libraries may be arranged except during times of heavy usage.